sagemath/trac_to_gh/Issue 6599.md

 # Issue 6599: hidden markov models are completely broken on OS X 64-bit

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6599

 Original creator: was